Discover the best holiday places in Croatia!

 Despite being Croatia’s capital city, Zagreb is sometimes neglected by tourists in favour of the coastal resorts.
 That’s a pity, because it’s ideal for those who like to spend their holidays enjoying cafe culture and museum-hopping.
 Indeed, the city is absolutely packed with museums, from the Museum of Contemporary Art – the country’s biggest – to the offbeat Museum of Broken Relationships.
 Throw in the Dolac open-air market, St Mark’s Church and restaurants offering the best in Croatian cuisine, and you have a recipe for the perfect weekend away.

 For those of you who want to get out into the great outdoors, you can’t do much better than the Plitvice Lakes, which some would argue is one of the best holiday places in Croatia.
 The country’s most famous national park is also a UNESCO World Heritage Site.
 With sixteen lakes linked by waterfalls, its stunning scenery features dense forest, meadows and caves.
 It’s also home to brown bears and other endangered species.
 Electric trains and boats make it great fun to explore, and we’ll tell you more about it in our next post.

 Croatia has so much to offer, whether you want to top up your tan in a busy seaside resort or sample local dishes in a quiet hilltop town.
 Being so close to Italy, it’s also easy to visit the two countries in one trip.
 If you’re looking for a ferry from Croatia to Italy, you can travel from several different Croatian ports to Venice with Venezia Lines.
-Find out more about our destinations here.
+Find out more about our ferry from Croatia to Venice.